tonyruan2/Dueling_Simulator/DEVELOPMENT.md

 the API to enforce level requirements in the GUI.
 If a user selects a weapon that a player does not have the attack level for, the player's attack level will change in the GUI.
 This enforcement was hard-coded before, but now it uses data taken directly from the API.
 This means I can add as many weapons as I want in the future.

 I also tied together my gui class and duel class.
 My duel class now supports the creation of two players using data from the gui class.
-I also added a function that calculates the max hit of a player.
+I also added functions to calculate the max hit of a player and functions to calculate the accuracy of one player against the other.
+The formulas for these calculations came from the resources listed in the development.md file.
+There is more than one source because I wanted to cross-check calculations to ensure accuracy.

 ## Priorities for 4/24 code review
 - link up item api for weapons